-During World War I, they were used regularly as war sentries and guard dogs.
-At about that time, the breed's name was officially changed from German sheepdog to German shepherd dog, and Great Britain changed the name to Alsatian wolf dog.
+During World War I, German Sheepdog were used as war sentries and guard dogs.
+The name German sheepdog was later renamed to German shepherd dog, and Great Britain changed the name to Alsatian wolf dog.
 Both changes were attempts to separate the breed in the public's mind from its German roots, since Germany was unpopular at that time due to the war.

-They are intent on their mission, whatever it is, and they are faithful and devoted.
+They are intent on their mission, and they are faithful and devoted.
 They are usually aloof and suspicious around strangers, and are protective of their home and family.
 They like to get to know people slowly, waiting until they know they can trust them.
 Because of their intelligence, German shepherds need daily mental and physical challenges.